szabolcsdombi/optimization-demo/README.md

 This could be because of the overhead introduced by calling functions, the interpreter parsing bytecode or our mearuring tools used.
 At 14m calls per second on a single core this is inevitable.

+## Edit

+Previously the best result was 3M keys per second.
+Actually 4.8M keys per second is possible on an average computer.
+The [github actions](https://github.com/szabolcsdombi/optimization-demo/actions) still produce the original results.

+There is an [extension](https://github.com/szabolcsdombi/optimization-demo-rust) to this article.

 ## Summary

 By implementing a simple task in C++ instead of Python, where the underlying function calls are already implemented in C++, we still can get a significant boost.